Employee retention is a real “headache” for managers at all levels of a company.

 Negativity in a team leads to stress among employees.
-This in turn affects their mood as well as their efficiency and productivity.
+It, in turn, affects their mood as well as their efficiency and productivity.
 If the situation inside the company is tense, team members do not find a common language.
 Skirmishes and scandals happen,, and you can be sure that people in such a situation will not stay long in your company.

 - Does my team trust the management?

-This is about the business and personal qualities of the company's leader, which may be unacceptable for key employees.
-Good specialists who value their reputation will not work with a manager who does not comply with professional ethics in relation to clients and partners.
+It is about the business and personal qualities of the company's leader, which may be unacceptable for key employees.
+Good specialists who value their reputation will not work with a manager who does not comply with professional ethics with clients and partners.

-Delays in the payment of wages, violations of labor laws and frequent fines also do not contribute to building trusting relationships with management.
+Delays in the payment of wages, violations of labour laws and frequent fines also do not contribute to building trusting relationships with management.

 - Does my company provide career growth for employees?

 For highly qualified specialists, a permanent team and stability is not a priority.
 They want to develop and move forward on the career ladder.
-If your company does not provide opportunities for growth, most likely they will begin to look for another job.
+If your company does not provide growth growth opportunities, they will most likely begin to look for another job.

-The only way to retain employees is to become a truly attractive employer, by creating the right culture, atmosphere and team spirit within the company.
-If you treat your employees well - they will pay you back for years.
+The only way of employee retention is to become a desirable employer.
+If you treat youcompany’s r employees well - they w,ill pay you back for years.